bradietilley/pest-stories/README.md

 - Convert Tasks to class-based entities similar to scenarios, with ordering, while still supporting inline closures.
 - Add inline closure support for scenarios
-- Move `variable` in scenario constructor to after generator and nullify (and inherit name of scenario)
 - Add Macro support on Story
 - DRY for all instances of `Container::getInstance()->call()`
 - Actually ensure `TestCase` is accessible in all story callbacks (tasks, scenarios, checkers, etc)